top of page

 What’s in the Stack?

-A good 1-Minute Vision is:
+A good Direction One Liner is:

-• Ambitious but tangible
+• Ambitious but concrete

-2. Strategic Focus Areas (with the Why)
+2. Strategic Focus Areas

 Examples:

-Manager Tools
+3. Manager Tools

-How do we keep everyone aligned in meetings, updates, and decisions?
+How do we keep everyone aligned in meetings, updates, and decisions?Managers are your multipliers.
+Equip them with tools that reinforce priorities and guide decisions in the moment.

-Decision Filters:
+Decision Filters

 Short, sticky rules that speed up aligned decisions: